r2tjandr/personal-website/creative-work.md

 ## Creative Work

 Photography is one of my passions.
-This page will showcase a curated selection of my photographic work.
+This page will showcase a curated selection of my creative work.

-<p>For a wider portfolio of my photography, please check out my <a href="https://www.instagram.com/ricky.tjandra" target="_blank">Instagram</a>.</p>

 ### Weddings and Engagements